ssb22/adjuster/README.md

 `--no-js-utf8`
  : Cancels any earlier `--js-utf`8 option in Makefile variables etc

+`--browser-extension=BROWSER_EXTENSION
+`
+ : Name of a Chrome or Firefox browser extension to generate

 `--dart`
  : Instead of generating C code, generate Dart.
 This might be useful if you want to run an annotator in a Flutter application.